Green carplet

-The horadandia, green carplet, or glowlight carplet (Horadandia atukorali), is a species of very small (maximum 3 cm total length) freshwater ray-finned fish belonging to the family Danionidae.
-This species is found in slow-moving or still fresh and brackish water habitats in western Sri Lanka.
-Earlier thought to be a monotypic genus with the single species found in both Sri Lanka and India, an analysis published in 2013 showed that the Indian population should be recognized as a separate species, Horadandia brittani.
+The horadandia, green carplet, or glowlight carplet (Horadandia atukorali), is a species of very small freshwater ray-finned fish in the family Danionidae, with the maximum total length being about 3 cm.
+This species is found in slow-moving or still freshwater and brackish habitats in western Sri Lanka, including coastal swamps and vegetated ponds.

+The genus Horadandia was formerly considered monotypic, with the single species found in both Sri Lanka and India.
+However, a taxonomic revision published in 2013 demonstrated that Indian populations represent a distinct species.
+Hence, the species Horadandia brittani was described, restricting the range of H. atukorali to Sri Lanka.